vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 1. It follows convention over configuration, so there is no need to configure directory paths, or versioning schema.
 SemVer is the *only* versioning schema you can use, so there is a strict standard around packages to follow.
 An example could be: 0.1.2 version.
 0 is the major version, 1 - the minor, and patch level - 2.
-2. Packages are stored in the generic GIT repository, so no central - hub, or packages index is needed.
+2. Packages are stored in the generic GIT repositories, so no central - hub, or packages index is needed.
 Just use generic http+git url for package location.
 3. SPM is the part of swift distribution itself, so there is no need to install anything.
 4. Some extra features: